javers/javers.github.io/documentation/jql-examples/index.md

 **I forgot about @TypeName case** <br/>
-What if I forgot about @TypeName, my objects are already persisted in JaversRepository (with fully-qualified class name hardcoded in GlobalId) and I need to refactor now?
+What if I forgot about @TypeName, my objects are already persisted in JaversRepository and I need to refactor now?

 There are two possible solutions, first is elegant but requires more work, second is quick but somehow dirty.

-* Add @TypeName with target name to a new class and update (manually) a database which underlies your JaversRepository.
+* Add @TypeName with a target name to a new class and update (manually) a database which underlies your JaversRepository.
-* Add @TypeName to the new class with name copied from old class fully-qualified name.
+* Add @TypeName to a new class, set typeName as a copy of an old class fully-qualified name.

 Let’s see how the second approach works.

+Old class:

 ```java
 package org.javers.core.examples;